-To detect if unexpected traffic flows are taking place in its network, an ISP can monitor its traffic data to check if it is providing transit between two of its peers, although his policy is configured to not provide such transit.
-IPFIX (RFC7011 [3]) is an example of a technology that can be used to export information regarding traffic flows across the network.
-Traffic information must be analyzed under the perspective of the business relationships with neighboring ASes.
-Open source tools such as [4] can be used to this end.
+To detect if unexpected traffic flows are taking place in its network, an ISP can monitor its traffic data to check if it is providing transit between two of its peers, although this policy is configured to not provide such transit.
+IPFIX (RFC7011 [RFC7011]) is an example of a technology that can be used to export information regarding traffic flows across the network.
+Traffic information must be analyzed under the perspective of the business relationships with neighboring ASes to detect the flows not fitting the policy.
+Operators can use collection systems that combine traffic statistics with policy information for this end.
+Check [PMACCT] for an open source application meeting these requirements.

-Note that the AS detecting the unexpected traffic flow may simply realize that his policy configuration is broken.
+Note that the AS detecting the unexpected traffic flow may simply realize that this policy configuration is broken.
 The first recommended action upon detection of an unexpected traffic flow is to verify the correctness of the BGP configuration.

-Once it has been assessed that the local configuration is correct, the operator should check if the unexpected flow arose due to filtering of BGP paths for more-specific prefixes by neighboring ASes.
+Once the local configuration is confirmed correct, the operator should check if the unexpected flow arose due to filtering of BGP paths for more-specific prefixes by neighboring ASes.
 This can be performed in two steps.
 First, the operator should check whether the neighboring AS originating the unexpected flow is forwarding traffic using a less-specific prefix that is announced to it by the affected network.
-The second step is to try to infer the reason why the neighboring AS does not use the more-specific path for forwarding, i.e., finding why the more-specific prefix was filtered.
-We note that due to the distributed nature and restricted visibility of the steering of BGP policies, this second step is deemed to not identify the origin of the problem with quaranteed accuracy.
+The second step is to try to infer the reason why the neighboring AS does not use the more specific path for forwarding, i.e., finding why the more specific prefix was filtered.
+The authors note that due to the distributed nature and restricted visibility of the steering of BGP policies, this second step is deemed to not identify the origin of the problem with guaranteed accuracy.